 In this tutorial you will learn how to install WordPress in minutes with cPanel using two popular software installation scripts:

-In addition to the written step-by-step tutorials in the WordPress installation module, we also recommend watching the videos listed in the WordPress Installation Video Tutorials section.
+In addition to the step-by-step written tutorials, we also suggest watching the videos listed in our WordPress Installation Video Tutorials section.

 - Your cPanel Account

 - Fast WordPress Installation Method #1 – How To Install WordPress In cPanel Using Fantastico

 - Fast WordPress Installation Method #2 – How To Install WordPress In cPanel Using Scriptaculous

 How To Install WordPress On Your Domain Using cPanel